 It’s an exciting time to be looking for a Coach training.
 There are so many different offerings available now, and the possibilities that may open up to you on completion of training can be highly motivating.

 Depending on the Coach training you choose it can also be the case that a significant investment of time and money is involved in committing to taking Coach training.

 Therefore, you may want to take the time to research different training schools to find one that meets your needs.
 Different training schools will be the right one for different people, and it’s important that you find one that is a good match for you.

 Below you will find some of the factors you might want to consider when you are choosing a Life Coach training:

-Approved Coaching Specific Training Hours — Does the training school you are considering offer sufficient Approved Coaching Specific Training Hours to apply for the Associate Certified Coach credentialing process with the International Coach Federation?
+Approved Coach Specific Training Hours — Does the training school you are considering offer sufficient Approved Coaching Specific Training Hours (ACSTH) to apply for the Associate Certified Coach (ACC) credentialing process with the International Coaching Federation?

 Mentoring Hours for ICF Accreditation — Does the school have a process in place for you to complete the mentoring hours for ICF accreditation?